bcssov/IronyModManager/index.md

 For the time being you can do the following:

-Open the options popup in Irony and point Irony towards the Stellaris executable and use Launch Game option from within Irony to launch the game.
-If you ever re-open the paradox launcher **remember** to **reapply** the collection since it will overwrite settings that Irony has set.
+- Open the options popup in Irony
+- Point Irony towards the Stellaris executable
+- Use Launch Game option from within Irony to launch the game.

+NOTE: If you ever re-open the paradox launcher **remember** to **reapply** the collection in Irony since it will overwrite settings that Irony has set.

 ### New users
 Check this [checklist](https://github.com/bcssov/IronyModManager/wiki/New-User-Checklist) if you are a first time user of Irony.